 When invoked with the -pj (page 194) flag the runtime will emit the cost-centre profile in a machine-readable JSON format.
-The top-level object of this format has the following properties, program (string) The name of the program arguments (list of strings) The command line arguments passed to the program

-- rts_arguments (list of strings) The command line arguments passed to the runtime system - initial_capabilities (integral number) How many capabilities the program was started with (e.g. using the -N (x) (page 100) option).
-Note that the number of capabilities may change during execution due to the setNumCapabilities function. - total_time (number) The total wall time of the program's execution in seconds. - total_ticks (integral number) How many profiler "ticks" elapsed over the course of the program's execution. - end_time (number) The approximate time when the program finished execution as a UNIX epoch timestamp. - tick_interval (float) How much time between profiler ticks.
+The top-level object of this format has the following properties, program (string) The name of the program arguments (list of strings) The command line arguments passed to the program rts arguments (list of strings) The command line arguments passed to the runtime system initial_capabilities (integral number) How many capabilities the program was started with (e.g. using the -N $\langle x \rangle$ (page 100) option).
+Note that the number of capabilities may change during execution due to the setNumCapabilities function.

+total time (number) The total wall time of the program's execution in seconds.

+total_ticks (integral number) How many profiler "ticks" elapsed over the course of the program's execution.

+tick_interval (float) How much time between profiler ticks.

-total_alloc (integer) The cumulative allocations of the program in bytes.
+total alloc (integer) The cumulative allocations of the program in bytes.

-cost_centres (list of objects) A list of the program's cost centres profile (object) The profile tree itself id (integral number) A unique identifier used to refer to the cost-centre is_caf (boolean) Whether the cost-centre is a Constant Applicative Form (CAF)
+cost centres (list of objects) A list of the program's cost centres profile (object) The profile tree itself id (integral number) A unique identifier used to refer to the cost-centre is caf (boolean) Whether the cost-centre is a Constant Applicative Form (CAF)